 We documented elevated nutrient concentrations (DIN, TN, TP, and SiO2) in waters close to shore along the Keys, and their corresponding responses from the system, such as higher phytoplankton biomass (CHLA), turbidity, as well as lower salinity and DO in the water column.
-These changes, associated to human impact, have become even more obvious by the addition of 10 stations (# 500 to #509) located very close to shore, (within the so-called 500 m Halo; FDEP 2011) sampled since Nov 2011 (SHORE).
+These changes, associated to human impact, have become even more obvious by the addition of 10 stations located close to shore, (SHORE, within the 500 m Halo; FDEP 2011) sampled since Nov 2011 (Fig i).